2017-2018 Catalog > Undergraduate Studies

 Students are notified of yearly renewal criteria, including minimum grade point average, upon receipt of their financial aid award letter.

-Endowed scholarships, annual scholarships, prizes and awards are awarded according to the criteria of each scholarship, prize and award.
+Endowed and annual scholarships are awarded according to the criteria of each scholarship.

 The Office of Financial Aid evaluates students on an annual basis for these scholarships.
 Students are evaluated based upon academic interest and academic progress.
 In order to be considered for an endowed scholarship, students must complete the Free Application for Federal Student Aid (FAFSA).